-The Crescent-Villa Fire Authority was created by an interlocal agreement between Villa Hills and Crescent Springs and those two cities continue to provide roughly 75% of the Authority's operating funding.
-The remainder comes from a service contract with the City of Bromley (terminated 12/31/2019) for basic life support and advanced life support, non-contractual relationships with unincorporated businesses and residential customers in the service area, charges for ambulance service and miscellaneous grants.
+The Crescent-Villa Fire Authority was created by an interlocal agreement between Villa Hills and Crescent Springs and those two cities continue to provide roughly 83% of the Authority's operating funding.
+The remainder comes from insurance billing and miscellaneous grants.

 A budget is presented to Villa Hills and Crescent Springs very early in every calendar year.
 When the CVFA budget is approved by these funding sources, the billing rate is set for both communities based on that budget.
-This process has been completed for the fiscal year 2020-2021 with a 12% increase.
+This process has been completed for the fiscal year 2021-2022 with a 40% increase.
+This increase we the result of the addition of bond payments to each city and the establishment of a capital fund to be used to purchase capital equipment.

-The unincorporated areas of Kenton County in our service district but outside of the three participating Cities are billed by Kenton County on the normal annual property tax bills.
+The unincorporated areas of Kenton County in our service district but outside of the two participating Cities are billed by Kenton County on the normal annual property tax bills.
 This change was effective with the tax bills mailed in 2017.

-The final portion of funding is generated by billing for EMT services rendered to customers outside of our service area.
+The final portion of funding is generated by billing for EMT services rendered to insurance companies and customers outside of our service area.
 Our billing rates for these services are controlled by the federal government and the insurance carriers.

 Costs are increasing for the Authority both in payroll expense and for the medications required to be carried on the ambulances.
-Additionally, as of June 30, 2020, the

-Authority increased the budget to add paramedic staff to allow for both ambulances to have a paramedic onboard 24 hours per day, 7 days per week.
+Additionally, as of June 30, 2020, the Authority increased the budget to add paramedic staff to allow for both ambulances to have a paramedic onboard 24 hours per day, 7 days per week.